vismantic-ohtuprojekti/qualipy/docs/exposure.rst

 Usage
 -----
 This filter is used to recognize over- or underexposed images.
-The filter can be used by itself or in combination with the *imgfilter.process* function by adding a **Exposure** class instance to the list of filters to be used.
+The filter can be used by itself or in combination with the *qualipy.process* function by adding a **Exposure** class instance to the list of filters to be used.

-.. currentmodule:: imgfilter.filters.exposure
+.. currentmodule:: qualipy.filters.exposure
 .. autoclass:: Exposure
    :members: